jkh1221/test/README.md

+# Nightfall

 This is written for installation and operation on “DApp For Sharing PDF on Smart Contract”
-###1.
-Node Package Application Download And Installation
+### 1. Node Package Application Download And Installation
 -	If you have not yet installed node application, do as following (1)	Go to https://nodejs.org/en/download/ and Download

 (2)	Install the downloaded msi as keeping default.

-###2.
-Ganache Application Download , Installation and Configuration
+### 2. Ganache Application Download , Installation and Configuration
 (1)	Go to https://www.trufflesuite.com/ganache and Download
 (2)	Install the downloaded Ganache-2.1.2-win-x64.appx
 (3)	Run the app and Have Configuration as following ( set port at 8545) .
 Click “Setting” icon shown on top-right and Go to SERVER tab .
 Change 7545 to 8545 on “PORT NUMBER”

-###3.
-Metamask Chrome Extension Installation and Configuration
+### 3. Metamask Chrome Extension Installation and Configuration
 (1)	Run Google Chrome Browser ( You have to install it, if you don’t have ) (2)	Click “Setting” on the top-right of chrome browser and Go to “Extensions” menu as following